Are you contemplating purchasing a home in Stuart?

 Step 3 – Start looking

 Following our initial meeting, I'll start searching for homes on the market that are a great fit for you.
 I'll research many of the homes and ignore the duds, and then we'll set up appointments to view the homes when it's most convenient for you.

 When we view houses, I'll show you the positive features, as well as bad ones.
 I'll even ask you about things you like and dislike.
 As a rule, buyers amend their must-have list as we tour houses and some features become far more substantial than others.
 If that happens, I'll search all the listings again and trim it down to the home you've been wishing for.

 Step 4 – Understand the housing market

-My knowledge of the Palm City market is a valuable advantage in your home search.
+My knowledge of the Stuart market is a valuable advantage in your home search.
 I'm informed of all the neighborhoods and schools, and I will communicate certain districts are "hot" and require prompt action and the rest that are "cold" and allow for more consideration.

 Step 5 – Find the home you've been looking for

 I'm sure we'll find your dream home in Stuart, and when we do, I'll carefully create your real estate purchase offer.
 The offer will be tailored to suit your needs.
 Whenever necessary, I never forget to make contracts contingent upon items like acquiring financing and the results of the home inspection.

 Upon presenting your offer, most likely you'll need to submit "earnest money."
 This is a cash deposit given to the home seller to secure an offer to purchase the property, and it's often put towards the cost of closing.
 If the offer is accepted, we should close on the home within 30 to 60 days afterward.
 This allows plenty of time for your mortgage financing.